See also our Princes Street and City Centre downloads page

 1. Important special note re tramline crashes

 All crashes or other incidents relating to tramlines should be reported to City of Edinburgh Council, who are keeping a record and using this to try and identify problems which need addressed.
-The preferred reporting method is freephone 0800 328 3934 or you can email firstname.lastname@example.org or write to Tram Project Office, 9 Lochside Avenue, Edinburgh EH12 9DJ.
+Report by phone to 0131 338 5844 or email firstname.lastname@example.org or write to Tram Depot, 1 Myreton Drive, Edinburgh.

 Please report such incidents even if they were in the past and you have only just discovered this reporting method, and even if you have already notified the police or anyone else.
 These contacts can also be used for any queries about the tram or tramlines.